antw0n/universal-database-optimizer-evaluation/README.md

 - `add_ext_idx_config.js` for index configuration
 - `add_ext_db_config.js` for database configuration

 `_input` is a configuration storage folder.
-The configuration can be placed here and it won't be considered during the experimentation.
+The configuration can be placed here, and it won't be considered during the experimentation.
-`input` is active configuration folder.
-A suggested configuration can be activated by moving it in this folder.
+`input` is a folder for an active configuration.
+A stored configuration can be activated by moving it in this folder.

 ## lib
 Contains all the utilities: